-I have played on three different teams over my 11 year NFL career, the Patriots, Browns, and currently the Saints.
-There are always guys in the locker room that are fine just being in the NFL.
+I have played on four different teams over my NFL career: the Patriots, Browns, Saints, and the Ravens.
+There are always guys in the locker room who are fine just being in the NFL.
 There is no ambition for more.
 When I played for the Patriots in 2007, we were undefeated.
-After every win Coach Bill Belichick would give us a stern warning, “Don’t let success make you complacent.
+After every win, Coach Bill Belichick would give us a stern warning.
+“Don’t let success make you complacent.
 We haven’t arrived.”
-He wanted us to know that there was always room for improvement.
-It was a great reminder on the need to give the best effort week in and week out.
+He wanted us to know there is always room for improvement.
+It was a great reminder of the need to give our best efforts week in and week out.

-Complacency has a way of working its way into our lives like a disease keeping us from reaching our true potential.
-It causes us to lose focus and fail.
-The same is true of fatherhood.
-Are you complacent just being a dad or do you want to be the best dad for your kids?
-It takes focus and maximum effort every day.
-Here are 4 tips on how to stay focused in fatherhood.
+Complacency has a way of working its way into our lives like a disease that keeps us from reaching our true potential.
+It causes us to lose focus and fail, even in fatherhood.
+Are you fine just being a dad or do you want to be the best dad for your kids?
+It takes focus and maximum effort every day to become better.
+Here are four tips for how to stay focused in fatherhood.

 Financial budgets are made to eliminate wasteful spending.
 We tend to waste a lot of time, particularly with the technology boom.
 If you have goals as a dad, you need to maximize your time to accomplish them.
 Schedule time to be with your kids.
-Every minute that passes doing something trivial is lost opportunity to mold and shape our kids.
+Every minute that passes while you’re doing something trivial is a missed opportunity to mold and shape our kids.
 Protect that time.
 Make the most of it.

 Follow through on your goals by outlining the activities that will get you there.
 There are days when we feel tired, frustrated, and discouraged.
 Don’t let those days take you out of the game.
 Practice the daily activities that will achieve your vision as a dad.
 Pray, play, and talk with your kids every day if you can.
 The people who are consistently active are the ones who realize goals.